Confirmed: Geoff Johns Is the New President of DC Entertainment

-Here are the top five most iconic covers featuring Martian Manhunter (with iconic being determined mostly subjectively by what covers are called to mind when one thinks of Martian Manhunter, but first being determined with a prominent objective standard of whether a cover is homaged a lot or featured a lot in histories of the character).
-The notable exception is no covers from a character’s first appearance (which isn’t applicable to all characters, of course, just those who appeared on the cover of the comic they debuted in)!
+Here are my picks for the top five most iconic covers featuring Martian Manhunter (with iconic being determined by what covers are most established and most recognized when it comes to Martian Manhunter, with a preference towards covers that are homaged a lot).
+This is not a BEST cover list and due to the very nature of icons, very few (if any) recent covers will be on the list.
+A notable exception to the rules is that I don’t count covers from a character’s first appearance (which isn’t applicable to all characters, of course, just those who appeared on the cover of the comic they debuted in), as those tend to be automatically iconic so they’re boring.
 Here‘s a list of all characters featured so far.

 J’onn J’onnz is a tricky one, as he really has not had all that many covers – in fact, during almost the entire Giffen/DeMatteis JLI run, J’onn was, of course, a major part of the book and yet did not get a single cover spotlight until the very end of the run when it is a little hard-pressed to call it an “iconic” representation of J’onn’s JLI tenure.